-Rob Lias returns for his eighth season as an assistant coach with the Navy women's swimming program in the fall of 2014.
+Rob Lias returns for his ninth season as an assistant coach with the Navy women's swimming program in the fall of 2014.

 Lias, who serves as Navy's recruiting coordinator and designs the team's dryland and strength program, came to Navy after two seasons as a graduate assistant coach for the men's and women's programs at Auburn.
 After the men's team won the NCAA championship during his initial 2004-05 season, both teams claimed national titles during his final year at the school.

 He began his coaching career during the summer of 2002 when he served as a volunteer assistant coach at New Paltz High School.
 After one season on the prep level, he moved on to the collegiate ranks as an assistant at Mount Union College.

 A 2000 graduate of Mount Union, Lias was a four-year letterwinner for the Raiders and served as the team captain during his senior year.
 He earned his way onto All-Ohio Athletic Conference teams 13 times during his career, won a pair of individual event conference titles (1999 in the 100 and 200 breaststroke events) and was named as the team MVP during his junior and senior years.